easafe/purescript-droplet/README.md

 select (3 # as u) # from users -- valid
 ```

 ### Licensing

 Wrapper code around [pg](https://github.com/brianc/node-postgres) was adapted from [purescript-postgresql-client](https://github.com/rightfold/purescript-postgresql-client) so its license has been included in [PURESCRIPT-POSTGRESQL-CLIENT-LICENSE](PURESCRIPT-POSTGRESQL-CLIENT-LICENSE)

+### Funding

+If this project is useful for you, consider [throwing a buck](https://asafe.dev/donate) to keep development possible